WillHoffer/WillHoffer.github.io/index.md

 title: Will Hoffer
 description: Aspiring Mathematician & Physics Enthusiast
 ---
-# Welcome to my Personal Piece Website!
+# Welcome to my Personal Website!
 Here, you can find information about me as well as my ever-in-progress blog.

 # What is Quidditas?